 - You contact Anytime Bail Bonding, Inc.

-- We inform you of all your financial obligations
+- You’re informed you of all your financial obligations

 - We pay your bail after you pay the required fees

-- You are then free to go under the assumption that you will show up for all your appointed court dates (otherwise you will be skipping bail and a warrant will be placed for your immediate arrest)
+- You are then free to go under the assumption that you will show up for all your appointed court dates.
+Otherwise, you will be skipping bail, and there will be a warrant placed for your immediate arrest.

 Cash Bail Bonds

 Cash bail bonds are exactly what they sound like: bail bonds paid, in full, with cash money.
-If you have enough cash to pay your own bail, then getting out of jail becomes a relatively simple task.
-And, to top it all off, once you have successfully attended all of your appointed court dates and your case has ended, the money you paid in bail will be returned to you less any fees or fines.
+If you have enough cash to pay your bail, then getting out of jail becomes a relatively simple task.
+Once you have successfully attended all of your appointed court dates, and your case has ended, you will get your bail money back.
 Think of cash bail bonds as providing yourself with an incentive to make sure you attend all required court dates during your case.

 Property bonds are not legal or accepted in every single state in the United States.
-Property bonds are just what they sound like: bail bonds paid for by property collateral.
+These bonds are just what they sound like: bail bonds paid for by property collateral.

 To set up a property bond in Georgia, the full rights of the property in question must be used as collateral (you can’t use partial properties in these situations).
 Real estate is the most common type of property bond, but other types are possible.